aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

-Note that the day and month values are not exactly the same each year since because of leap years (2020 for example), but the earliest date here is in march anyway.
+Note that 2020 is a leap year, but the earliest date here is in march anyway.

 We start by plotting the daily deaths over the whole country.